26km – The Three Peaks

 - All roads are open.
 Please be alert and keep to the sides.

-- No headphones/earbuds are to be used during the race.
+- Avoid headphones/earbuds use during the race.
 There’s lots of native birdsong to enjoy.
+You will be required to remove them for road sections.

 - Race numbers are to be visible at all checkpoints.